shreyanmitra/Tabalchi/Tabalchi/Symbols.md

 # Meaning of Symbols:

 *This is the symbol specification for the default provided BolParser class.
-You can create your own parser, but it must: (1) inherit BolParser and (2) implement a new Symbols.md file if it changes the maning of any of the symbols / adds symbols / removes symbols.*
+You can create your own parser, but it must: (1) inherit BolParser and (2) implement a new Symbols.md file if it changes the naming of any of the symbols / adds symbols / removes symbols.*

 <table>